lzwjava/yinwang-transalte/translated_texts/2018-02-16-chengdu-pollution.md

+---
+layout: post
-: The fog in Chengdu
+title: "The fog in Chengdu"
+---

 Today is New Year's Day, I originally didn't want to write anything.
 But when I woke up early in the morning, I saw such a sky, the air quality was "heavy pollution" again.
 New Year's Day didn't even spare me, I couldn't go outside, so I didn't want to live through this year either, decided to write something before I was choked by the smog :).